MATH 2070 is a graduate level introduction to Numerical Analysis and includes both lecture and laboratory sessions.

 Insight Through Computing, A MATLAB Introduction to Computational Science and Engineering, SIAM

 You will be graded on the contents of a summary report describing your results for the exercises in the labs.
 This report can be in the form of a text file, with supplemental files for plots and source (Matlab m-files) when required.
 If you prefer, you can use a word processor to prepare the summary report.
-In addition to these files, I need your "diary" file.
+In addition to these files, I require your "diary" file.
 The summary report and accompanying files should not require a large investment in time beyond that needed to complete the labs.

-I will grade each lab either "A+", "A", "B", "C", or 0.
+I will grade each lab either "A+", "A", "B", "C", "D" or 0.
 These letter grades can be described in the following manner:

 There are ten labs, each taking several class sessions.